Best Image SEO Tools in 2025

 Squoosh is a free, open-source image compression tool built by the Google Chrome team.
 It runs entirely in your browser with no file uploads to external servers.
 You drag an image in, choose a codec (MozJPEG, WebP, AVIF, OxiPNG, and more), adjust quality settings with a slider, and see a real-time before/after comparison.
 The visual diff tool makes it easy to find the optimal quality-to-size ratio.

-Pros: Completely free and open source, no data leaves your browser, real-time visual comparison, supports cutting-edge codecs (AVIF, WebP2), CLI for batch processing, no account needed.
-Cons: No CMS integration, manual process for individual images, no automatic optimization on upload, no CDN features, requires some technical knowledge to choose optimal settings.
+Pros: Completely free and open source, no data leaves your browser, real-time visual comparison, supports cutting-edge codecs (AVIF, WebP, OxiPNG), no account needed.
+Cons: No CMS integration, manual process for individual images, no automatic optimization on upload, no CDN features, the official CLI is deprecated so batch automation now depends on community forks, requires some technical knowledge to choose optimal settings.

 Cloudinary